kvnvndrs/kvnvndrs/README.md

 ---

-> My mission is to help people avoid cyber attacks and scams on the internet, inspired by my own experience as a victim.
+> I want to help people avoid cyber attacks and scams on the internet, inspired by my own experience as a victim.